-6.1.31 It is important that the accommodation needs and requirements of all sections of the community are considered in developing planning policies.
+6.1.36 It is important that the accommodation needs and requirements of all sections of the community are considered in developing planning policies.
 Burghill Parish Council recognises these requirements and supports the retention of the existing traveller's site located within the Parish just to the west of Manor Fields.

-- 6.1.32 The Burghill Neighbourhood Development Plan Steering Group (NDPSG) and Parish Council are not seeking to allocate further sites through the Burghill Parish Neighbourhood Development Plan. - 6.1.33 The provision of further accommodation for the needs of travellers, will be assessed strategically throughout the County of Herefordshire, by Herefordshire Council.
+- 6.1.37 The Parish Council is not seeking to allocate further sites through the Burghill Parish Neighbourhood Development Plan. - 6.1.38 The provision of further accommodation for the needs of travellers, will be assessed strategically throughout the County of Herefordshire, by Herefordshire Council.
 In the interim period, applications for planning permission for sites will be assessed through Policy H4 of the Herefordshire Core Strategy